Estebangmz666/StayHub/docs/Architecture Document/business-rules.markdown

 - **RN-044**: Accommodations are created with the "active" status by default.
 - **RN-045**: Only the accommodation owner can edit it.
 If another host attempts to edit it, the system displays "You do not have permission to edit this accommodation."
 - **RN-046**: If an attempt is made to edit a non-existent accommodation, the system displays "The accommodation does not exist."
 - **RN-047**: An accommodation can only be deleted if it has no future reservations.
-If it has future reservations, the system displays "An accommodation with future reservations cannot be deleted."
+If it has future reservations, the system displays "Accommodation with future reservations cannot be deleted."
 - **RN-048**: Accommodation deletion is a "soft delete" - it is marked with "deleted" status in the database without physical removal.
 - **RN-049**: If a host has no registered accommodations, the system displays "You have no registered accommodations."
 - **RN-083**: Accommodations marked as "deleted" do not appear in public searches or user views.